 Scallop

-The Scallop (108 yen) Nigiri Sushi was probably my favorite of the night.
-I just love scallops whether raw or cooked.
+The Scallop Nigiri Sushi was probably my favorite of the night.
+I love scallops, whether raw or cooked.

 The fresh scallop was buttery and creamy.
 It just melted in my mouth.
-Though there was only one piece, the scallop was much thicker than I was expecting.
+Though there was only one piece, the scallop was much thicker than I expected.

-If you have never had raw scallops before, you need try it here.
+If you have never had raw scallops before, try it here.
 For the price, I felt like it was a steal.

 Freshly Processed Yellowtail

-When compared to the other pieces of sushi, the yellowtail was very thin.
+Compared to the other sushi pieces, the yellowtail was very thin.
 The fish had a mild, delicate flavor, similar to the tuna.
-With such a mild flavor, and with the piece so thin, it was hard to taste all the flavors of the fish.
+With such a mild flavor and with the piece so thin, it was hard to taste all the flavors of the fish.

 I would skip the yellowtail next time.
 There were so many other great options on the menu with more flavor.